-If you plan to visit Pag, this guide will provide all the information you might need about this island such as what to visit, where to go out, which beach suits you best and other useful information which will make easier to plan your stay on Pag.
+If you plan to visit Pag, this guide will provide all the information you might need about this island such as what to visit, where to go out, which beach suits you best and other useful information which will make it easier to plan your stay on Pag.

-Getting to Pag Island
+Getting to Pag

-Pag has two ferry ports, one in Novalja and other in Žigljen, on the other side of the island.
-Novalja port is suitable for those who will take ferry from Rab or Rijeka while Žigljen port is the one from which ferries run to Prizna port, the Pag’s closest point to the mainland.
+Pag has two ferry ports, one in Novalja and the other in Žigljen, on the other side of the island.
+Novalja port is suitable for those who will take the ferry from Rab or Rijeka while Žigljen port is the one from which ferries run to Prizna port, the Pag’s closest point to the mainland.

 Car ferry: Žigljen (Pag) /Prizna (mainland)

 Port in Novalja is the other important port on Pag island and it currently has two regular catamaran routes to Rab and Rijeka, both operated by Jadrolinija.
-During summer there are 7 or 8 departures per day and 2 departures off season.
+During summer there are 7 or 8 departures per day and 2 departures off-season.
 It takes 45 minutes to get to Rab and 2 hours and 40 minutes to Rijeka.
 It is not possible to board cars, but you can board your bicycle and your pets.

 Catamaran: Novalja (Pag) / Rab (Rab Town)

 Catamaran: Novalja (Pag) / Rijeka

-Getting to Pag from Rijeka and Zadar Airport:
+Getting to Pag from Rijeka and Zadar Airport

 If you are coming to Pag from Rijeka Airport, first you need to go by shuttle bus to Rijeka which will take around 30 minutes.
 Once you get to Rijeka, you will need to walk additional 7 minutes to reach city port.
-To buy a ticket for catamaran to Pag, you need to be in port at least 30 minutes before departure.
-Other possibility is to go by car (you can rent one here) directly from the airport and use Pag bridge to get on the island or you can board the car ferry at Prizna port.
+To buy a ticket for the catamaran to Pag, you need to be in port at least 30 minutes before departure.
+Another possibility is to go by car (you can rent one here) directly from the airport and use Pag bridge to get on the island or you can board the car ferry at Prizna port.

 If you are coming to Pag from Zadar Airport, the best option would be to first reach Zadar bus station and go by regular bus from Zadar to Pag.
 Travel time from Zadar to Pag Town is around 1 hour and to Novalja 1 hour and 30 minutes.

 Getting around Pag Island

 Although there are not many historical sights and monuments on Pag Island, the ones that are there are definitely worth of visit.
-Visit the iconic 15th century Church of the Assumption in Pag Town which has beautiful stone rose window which will remind you of Pag lace, the symbol of the island.
-Another church is the Church of St George, town’s patron saint.
-On the main square of Pag Town you’ll find the Rector’s Palace which was once the residence of the Venetian Duke who governed the island.
+Visit the iconic 15th century Church of the Assumption in Pag Town which has a beautiful stone rose window which will remind you of Pag lace, the symbol of the island.
+Another church is the Church of St George, the town’s patron saint.
+On the main square of Pag Town, you’ll find the Rector’s Palace which was once the residence of the Venetian Duke who governed the island.

 Top beaches on Pag Island

-Zrće Beach, Novalja – Undoubtedly the most popular beach not only on Pag, but in Croatia as well.
+Zrće Beach, Novalja – Undoubtedly the most popular beach not only on Pag but in Croatia as well.
 Zrće Beach is mostly oriented towards partying so if you plan to go here with your family, we would not recommend it.
 Nonetheless, the beach is well equipped and clean.
 The beach has pebbles and you can rent sunbeds and parasols.
 Some of the best festivals held on Zrće Beach are Spring Break, Hideout and Fresh Island.

-Čista beach, Kolan – This beach is located 5 kilometres from Novalja, near Kolan village.
+Čista beach, Kolan – This beach is located 5 kilometers from Novalja, near Kolan village.
 If you plan to go by car, you will find a parking lot by the beach, however, you will need to pay for it.
 By foot it’s a bit more complicated since you need to climb uphill to reach it.
 The beach is pebbled and it’s one of “the remote” beaches although in the season peak it can get crowded as town beaches as well.
 You’ll find a nearby restaurant for a lunch or coffee break and you can also rent pedal boats.

 Ručica Beach, Metajna – Ručica beach in Metajna is unlike any other beach on Pag.
-It’s completely surrounded by untouched nature and there are no nearby facilities except small bar and a fast food.
+It’s completely surrounded by untouched nature and there are no nearby facilities except a small bar and fast food.
 There is no vegetation on this beach which means that you need to bring a parasol and sunscreen to get protected from the sun.
-The beach is not too popular among tourists so you can enjoy in the silence and peace on your vacation.
+The beach is not too popular among tourists so you can enjoy the silence and peace on your vacation.

 Vrtić Beach, Novalja – Located in the very heart of Novalja, this beach is ideal for those staying in Novalja because you can reach it by foot in no time.
 It’s mostly visited by younger people who come here to hang out and chill at the beach bar.
 You have the possibility of renting a parasol and a beach volley court at your disposal.

 Trinčel Beach – This sand beach is located in Stara Novalja and it got awarded with a blue flag which symbolizes the high quality of service and sea cleanliness.
 The beach is very well equipped with facilities like public toilets, changerooms, beach bar, restaurant and fast food.
-You can rent sunbeds and parasols, play volleyball or use sea slide.
+You can rent sunbeds and parasols, play volleyball, or use sea slide.